Pennsylvania Academy of the Fine Arts logo

 About Pennsylvania Academy of the Fine Arts

-America's longest continuously operating art museum and school, PAFA sculpts artistic legacies since 1805.
+America's longest continuously operating art museum and school, forging artistic legacies since 1805.

 Key Highlights

-• Founded in 1805, it is the longest continuously operating art museum and art school in the United States.
+• Established in 1805, PAFA holds the distinction of being the longest continuously operating art museum and art school in the United States.

-• Awarded the National Medal of Arts in 2005 for its leadership in fine arts education.
+• Received the prestigious National Medal of Arts in 2005 for its leadership in fine arts education.

-• Offers a Bachelor of Fine Arts degree in conjunction with the prestigious University of Pennsylvania.
+• Offers a Bachelor of Fine Arts degree in conjunction with the University of Pennsylvania, alongside certificate and continuing education programs.

 Timeline